grdw/grdw/_posts/2021-01-17-boats-lighthouses-beaches.md

 Other pictures I took in Hoorn and surrounding areas.

 ![boat](/img/3/1.jpg)
-I lied, this photo is in color but I like it because it was an accident.
+This photo is in color but I like it because it was an accident.
 I used the wrong lighting and it ended up with this ominous blue hue.

 ![boat2](/img/3/2.jpg)
 ![sticks](/img/3/3.jpg)